 - From "I've Been Tired":

-- The spelling of P-I-X-I-E-S on "Cactus" is a reference to a T. Rex song in which they do the same thing.
+- The spelling of P-I-X-I-E-S by the backing vocals on "Cactus" is a reference to a T. Rex song in which they do the same thing.

 - The Smurfette Principle: Kim Deal.

 - Stage Names: Francis' real name is Charles Thompson.

 - Then when he went solo, he changed his name again to Frank Black.

 - For Come On Pilgrim and Surfer Rosa, Deal was credited as "Mrs. John Murphy" as a feminist joke at the expense of a woman who told her she wanted to be known as "Mrs. <her husband's name>" note .

 - Soprano and Gravel: Black Francis' alternately screaming and normal vocals, in contrast with Kim Deal's more girlish vocals.

 - Spelling Song: The band spells out "P-I-X-I-E-S" in the bridge of "Cactus".

 - Look at the lyrics to "Ana", look at the first letter in each line of "Ana", what does it spell?
 S-U-R-F-E-R